Industrial AI Robustness Card for Time Series Models: Industrial AI Robustness Card for Time Series

-AI models pose unique risks compared with traditional software, because data drift can affect functionality and trustworthiness in ways that are hard to understand, see \cite{tabassiArtificialIntelligenceRisk2023}.
-The IARC addresses this limitation by emphasizing multiple task-appropriate key performance indicators (KPIs), explicit uncertainty quantification, and realistic robustness evaluation.
-By evaluating performance on multiple KPIs at the same time, ideally with predefined acceptance thresholds, a more comprehensive analysis of the AI model's capabilities is possible.
-Using uncertainty quantification methods helps to identify overconfident or unreliable predictions early.
-Finally, the robustness evaluation in the IARC focuses on realistic stress test scenarios instead of artificial adversarial attacks or purely formal stability guarantees, which often do not indicate which types of real-world perturbations can be tolerated \cite{ashmoreAssuringMachineLearning2021}.
+AI models pose risks that differ from traditional software, because data drift can affect functionality and trustworthiness in ways that are hard to understand \citep{tabassiArtificialIntelligenceRisk2023}.
+IARC-TS addresses this limitation by emphasizing multiple task-appropriate key performance indicators (KPIs), explicit uncertainty quantification, realistic robustness evaluation, and monitoring actions.
+By evaluating performance on multiple KPIs with predefined acceptance thresholds, the card gives a more complete view of model capability than clean accuracy alone.
+Uncertainty metrics help identify overconfident or unreliable predictions early.
+The robustness field focuses on realistic stress-test scenarios rather than artificial adversarial attacks or purely formal stability guarantees, which often do not show which real-world perturbations can be tolerated \citep{ashmoreAssuringMachineLearning2021}.
+A card is complete only when each reported metric is tied to a dataset split, model version, scenario definition, acceptance threshold, and monitoring action.